29next/example-app/README.md

 python manage.py runserver 0.0.0.0:<PORT>
 ```

-#### Push Your App
+#### Setup App

-You can now use [App Kit](https://developers.29next.com/apps/app-kit/) to create your [App Manifest](https://developers.29next.com/apps/manifest/) to your partner account and link your development store to your app.

-##### App Manifest.json
-*Replace the domain with your local domain path.*
+To set up your App in the platform, you need to configure and push your app.
+See [Example App Files](/29next/example-app/tree/main/29next-app)

+**App Files**
 ```
-{
-  "oauth": {
-    "app_url": "{YOUR APP DOMAIN }/stores/auth/login/",
-    "redirect_urls": [
-      "{YOUR APP DOMAIN }/stores/auth/setup/"
-    ]
-  }
-}
+├── config.yml
+├── manifest.json
+└── snippets
+    └── checkout-message.html
 ```

-With your configured manifest.json, you can now build and push your app to your account.
+With your configured `manifest.json` and `config.yml`, you can now build and push your app to your account.
 ```
 nak build && nak push
 ```

+#### Push Your App

+You can now use [App Kit](https://developers.29next.com/apps/app-kit/) to create your [App Manifest](https://developers.29next.com/apps/manifest/) to your partner account and link your development store to your app.

 #### Install on Development Store
-You can now connect your app to your development store which will initiate the Oauth setup flow configure Admin API access.
+You can now connect your app to your development store which will initiate the Oauth setup flow and configure Admin API access. :tada: